Pranav-Kale/Git-Tutorial/README.md

 git log :-  lists down all the commits of the repository

-git restore <file> :-  Removes the changes made in the working area
+git restore <file> :-  Removes the changes made in the working area.

 git restore --staged <file> :- It removes all the files changes from the staging area to be commited to the working area.(For staging area)

- git diff :- It shows us the difference b/w two commits
+ git diff :- It shows us the difference b/w two commits.

 git commit -m " "